uoFishbox/obsidian-double-extension-blocker/README.md

 ## Features

 -   **Automatic Block**: Blocks the creation of files with the `.{extension}.md` format.
-- **Customizable Extension List**: You can define the extensions you want to target.
+-   **Customizable Extension List**: You can define the extensions you want to target. (default: `["pdf", "jpg", "jpeg", "png", "webp"]`)
 -   **Works on Both Desktop and Mobile**: The plugin is compatible with both mobile and desktop versions of Obsidian.

-**Note**: This plugin does not affect already existing files.
+**Note**: This plugin does not affect existing files.
+Additionally, in cases where it is necessary to create notes with a double extension, it is designed not to detect extensions when renaming from existing files.